-Unfortunately due to COVID-19 there will NOT be an Anzac Day memorial service in 2020.
+Unfortunately due to COVID-19 there wasn't an Anzac Day memorial service in 2020 however services resumed again in 2021.

 The Stanwell Tops War Memorial Park consists of an anchor feature, a garden and a stone obelisk situated on a triangular block of ground, directly opposite the Princess Marina Track at the Cnr Stonehaven Rd & Lawrence Hargrave Dve, Stanwell Tops, NSW.